prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 Scan your application's codebase for duplication of terms, and refactor (using custom functions as necessary) to simplify the code and make it easier to maintain.

-Ideally also integrate your GitHub repository with a service like Code Climate to provide automated code quality checks.
+Integrate your repository with GitHub Actions for continuous integration purposes.
+Consider also optionally integrating your GitHub repository with a service like Code Climate to provide automated code quality checks.

 ### Testing Requirements